nhatthuan97/Qualifying_Repo/README.md

 Some Goals

-1.At least 15 pages of IEEE ACCESS ( 1 Page per week)
+1. At least 15 pages of IEEE ACCESS ( 1 Page per week)

 2. At least 3-4 slides per week